vlcn-io/cr-sqlite/README.md

 node
 ```

+This is a proof of concept at the moment.
+You can view a conflict DB in action in the `__tests__` folder of the `replicator` package: https://github.com/tantaman/conflict-free-sqlite/blob/main/prototype/replicator/src/__tests__/merge-random-2.test.ts

 # Auto-Migrate

 Auto-migration of an existing sqlite db to be conflict free is not yet implemented.
 This will live in the `migrator` package.
+A manual migration of a database of `todos` can be seen here: https://github.com/tantaman/conflict-free-sqlite/tree/main/prototype/test-schemas

+In the future the steps to using `cfsqlite` will be:
+1. Run [`migrator`](https://github.com/tantaman/conflict-free-sqlite/tree/main/prototype/migrator) to migrate an existing DB to a conflict-free schema
+2. Pull in the [`replicator`](https://github.com/tantaman/conflict-free-sqlite/tree/main/prototype/replicator) API for your target language
+3. Connect the replicator to peer databases

 # Prior Art